 If you’re afraid of transitioning to blue, try this tip: apply your regular black or nude mascara, and then dab the wand of a blue mascara just on the tips of your upper eyelashes.
 You’ll get a cool, yet rather subtle transitional effect, and can see how blue mascara might work with your eyes without committing to it fully.

-Anonymous asked: I've been having an issue with my eye makeup fading throughout the day.
+Anonymous said: I've been having an issue with my eye makeup fading throughout the day.
 I've tried Urban Decay's Primer Potion which doesn't work at all for me and lately I've been trying Nars Smudgeproof Eyeshadow base, which has been working better than the Urban Decay one, but still not great.
 My shadows are essentially gone by my second period at school.
 I have extremely dry skin though, so the idea of having oily eyelids seems strange to me, but I don't know.
 Any tips?

 First off, try the Too Faced Shadow Insurance, which I think is the best mainstream eye primer available.
 Second, try layering your products.
 Start with a primer, then a cream product, then a powder.
 Pat the powder product over the cream to set it, rather than swiping it over it which may disturb it.
 You can use a cream product in the same shade as the powder shadow, a neutral, more concealer-like shade, or a basic white (which, depending on the opacity of the product used, may either make the shade bolder or a bit more subdued.
 Layering in almost any area of makeup is key to lasting power (think about foundation: first moisturiser, then primer, then concealer, then foundation, then powder.)